jMeter - Best Practices

 Rather than using lots of similar samplers, use the same sampler in a loop, and use variables (CSV Data Set) to vary the sample.
 Or perhaps use the Access Log Sampler.

-Don't use functional mode.
+Do not use functional mode.

 Use CSV output rather than XML.